There a three main ways that data can be shown on a chart

 To specify this series type, you must select a Group and then select an X and Y column from that group.

-If your dataset has more than one series within the Group, such as a PSD graph, then you can specify a field to split and group your data.
 You can group by any field within the selected Group, parent groups, or depth-linked table.

 Each group will be displayed with the next line style and symbol in the selected sets.
 Create a line set /symbol set with a single style if you wish to display all the groups similarly.